G07cha/pomodoro/readme.md

 ## Installing

 To install the application you can grab the installer for your platform from [the latest release](github.com/G07cha/pomodoro/releases/latest/), in case of macOS you need to open the app for the first time with Cmd + right mouse button as I don't feel like spending money on a license from Apple to notarize a free application.
-Alternatively you can also build the release yourself, to do so please follow the guide below.
+Alternatively you can also build the release yourself by following the guide below.

 ## Local development